sheye98/lazyvim-config/README.md

 # Trouble shooting

-If you open lazyvim and find treesitter download parsers error,pls download the parsers manually with TSInstall /<language/>.You can **cd ~/.config/nvim/plugins/nvim-treesitter.lua** to see the propertity **ensure_installed** that you specify to install.
+If you open lazyvim and find treesitter download parsers error,pls download the parsers manually with TSInstall \<language\>.You can **cd ~/.config/nvim/plugins/nvim-treesitter.lua** to see the propertity **ensure_installed** that you specify to install.